silverwind/cidr-tools/README.md

 - `network` *String*: A CIDR or IP address.

-Returns a normalized representation of a IP or CIDR.
+Returns a string with a normalized representation of a IP or CIDR.
 Will not include a prefix on single IPs.

 © [silverwind](https://github.com/silverwind), distributed under BSD licence.